ManousosAlexandrakis/Linear_Approximation_OPF/README.md

 # Linear_Approximation_OPF

 Repository's purpose:
 This repository contains a linear model for the Optimal Power Flow (OPF) problem, developed as part of my diploma's thesis.
-It includes implementation code, case files in XLSX format, and code for plotting results.
+It includes implementation code, case files in XLSX format and code for plotting results.
 Also, implementation code for DCOPF and Decoupled OPF is included.

 ## Authors
 This code was created by [Manousos Alexandrakis](https://github.com/ManousosAlexandrakis),[]().